 Wine rated 14/20 (Good)

-An intense fruitiness of black berries, tinged with woody notes, leather, and tobacco, with a straightforward and firm palate, and a fresh, long finish with particularly fine tannins.
+Intense fruitiness of black berries, with hints of wood, leather, and tobacco, on a straightforward and firm palate, with a fresh, long finish and particularly fine tannins.
 A classic, harmonious, and pleasant wine.

 Robert Parker - Wine Advocate